thomasht86/thomasht86.github.io/_posts/2023-02-14-Searching for lost wisdom with GPT-3.md

 I think the results are quite good, especially considering this was a side project done in a few hours.
 I actually considered putting even more effort into this translation, and sell it on Amazon.
 But I decided against it.
 For me, the main purpose of this project was to dive deeper into LLM's for my work as a Data Scientist.
-I also used Perseus Beta Code, which st

 Therefore, I decided to keep the produced texts completely unchanged, even though I saw some obvious room for improvement.
 If I had intended to make money off the translation, a bit more manual intervention would have been necessary.